emma-sax4/emmasax4.info/README.md

 ### Posts in a Set

 If I'm going to write a set of posts that all have a common theme, they can go into a new nested directory: `_posts/<set-name>/`.
-If that's the case, then there should also be a Markdown file titled `<set-name>.md` inside `_post_labels/sets/`, which would serve as a table of contents for the posts in that set.
+If that's the case, then there should also be a Markdown file titled `<set-name>.md` inside `_post_collections
+/sets/`, which would serve as a table of contents for the posts in that set.
 Here's an example of what that table of contents page should look like:
 ```
 ---
 layout: blog